WorldVistA/ViViaN/Documentation/GenerateData.rst

 the pages to be hosted.
 On Windows, the developers have used WampServer_ as the host.

-The second component is the information that will be used by the ViViAN tool.
+The second component is the information that will be used by the ViViaN tool.
 It consists of a series of HTML and JSON files.
 The HTML files contain the information about the VistA instance upon which it run.
 It captures information on each package in addition to info about the Remote Procedures,